• Events

 Most importantly, remember that we are here to help your child and we should work together as a team.
 A successful parent conference is the perfect time to work on this goal.
 Be sure to take advantage of this time and meet with the teacher.
 Good luck!

-About Laura Angelus:
+About Laura Angelus

 Laura Angelus has been a special education teacher for thirty-four years.
 She has a Masters Degree from the University of Texas at Austin and an Autism Certificate from Penn State.
 She currently teaches at Windsor School in Arlington Heights.